parmisx/Portfolio-project/README.md

 # Portfolio-project
 Portfolio project for Databases and the Web module
-Game Town is a game website where gamers can find many games at different prices and it also uses FreeToGame's API to have a large database of games.
+Game Town is a game website where gamers can find many games at different prices and it also uses FreeToGame's API to have a large database of games that can be searched and browsed on Game Town.

 ## How to set up the application
 Install these if you haven't already: